Restoration from Cancer

 We would also like to invite you to join our online group, the Hope Has Arrived Prayer and Support Group.
-It is private, still relatively small and welcoming for new members.
+It is private, relatively small and welcoming for new members.

 Relational changes during the cancer journey can be disappointing and jolting, adding pain and sadness to the pain already felt.